-- 5.7 Before they can be brought into service the local water undertaker shall require all newly installed RPZ valves, including replacement RPZ valves, to satisfy the requirements of both on-site commissioning and compliance testing. - 5.8 The test due date for future on-site compliance testing of new and replacement RPZ valves shall be determined by the local water undertaker.
-The test due date for compliance testing of a replacement RPZ valve shall be related to the date of its commissioning and initial on-site compliance testing and not the test due date of the RPZ valve which it replaced.
+- 5.7 Before the RPZ valve can be brought into service the local water undertaker shall require all newly installed RPZ valves, including replacement RPZ valves, to satisfy the requirements of both on-site commissioning and compliance testing, plus where required flushing, testing and disinfection (see clause 4.7). - 5.8 The test due date for future on-site compliance testing of new and replacement RPZ valves shall be determined by the local water undertaker.
+The test due date for compliance testing of a replacement RPZ valve shall be related to the date of its commissioning and initial on-site compliance testing and not the test due date of the RPZ valve which it replaced (also refer to clause 5.21).